 Early analyses (and meta-analyses) of effectiveness data for comparator therapies from trials and from observational studies may help refine the design of conventional (explanatory) phase 3 trials when a standard evidence development pathway is followed.
 This may help to refine/target the trial population, or to reduce the sample size and/or study duration required.

 - It is possible that using RWD in designing the phase 3 trial may reduce the time to marketing authorisation.

-- Implications for reimbursement/HTA submissions need to be assessed carefully: possibly modified inclusion or exclusion criteria.
+- Implications for reimbursement/HTA submissions need to be assessed carefully: possibly modify the inclusion or exclusion criteria.

-- RWD will still be needed for other purposes (for post-approval commitments as described above in the section on the standard evidence development pathway).
+- RWD will still be needed for other purposes, for example for post-approval commitments as described in the ‘standard evidence development pathway’.